 After a quick recap of all the picks in the Regeneration Cycle, the episode concludes with a visit into a Temporal Causality Loop as we flashback to Episode 10 for listener feedback regarding our Top Five Klingon Episodes.

-As always, make sure to hail us at 609-512-LLAP (5527) and record your own personal TrekRanks log to let us know your Top 5 Epic Arcs in Star Trek history.
+As always, make sure to hail us here on our website by leaving a voicemailand record your own personal TrekRanks log to let us know your Top 5 Epic Arcs in Star Trek history.
 Your comments might be used via a Temporal Causality Loop in an upcoming episode.